 This may sound like a silly question, but it has merit.
 The answer is that it depends on the type of your implants.
 Saline implants are filled with a solution that is very close to seawater, so they won’t affect your buoyancy at all.
 You’ll still float better in saltwater than in freshwater, just like everyone else.

 Silicone gel implants are somewhat denser than water, making you a teensy bit heavier.
-Still will hardly be noticeable when you swim.
+Still, this will hardly be noticeable when you swim.
 However, it is recommended that scuba divers complete a check dive after getting gel implants so that they can adjust their dive weights if necessary.

 Will My Breast Implants Suffer from Strenuous Activity?